 Freenome’s platform uses a routine blood test to detect cancer.
 “An accurate blood-based test like this could be a powerful tool for early diagnosis and treatment, impacting so many patients,” says Randall Brand, MD, professor of Medicine and Human Genetics at the University of Pittsburgh School of Medicine, and co-author of the study.
 “We are hoping to further validate the findings through additional studies, which are already underway.”

 Pancreatic cancer is one of the deadliest cancers, with an overall five-year survival rate of 11%.
-If detected at an early stage, the five-year survival rate increases to 42%.
+If pancreatic cancer detection is made at an early stage, the five-year survival rate increases to 42%.
 The only FDA-authorized test for pancreatic cancer is the carbohydrate antigen 19-9 (CA19-9), which is only cleared for monitoring response to therapy.

 The retrospective study of 75 participants evaluated whether Freenome’s multiomics approach of combining methylation and CA19-9 signals (as a subset of existing analytes in the platform) detected pancreatic cancer at stages II, III, and IV with higher sensitivity than either alone.